Scams and Fraud

 There is huge demand for student accommodation and it is now more challenging than ever to find somewhere to live.
 It is important to be aware that every year there are reports of scams on students seeking accommodation - e.g. taking payment online for accommodation that is not for rent.

-- The scammer copies listings of genuine house and apartment rentals and advertises them with a different email address and phone number.
-They will usually claim they’re out of the country or make some other excuse as to why they can’t show you the home.
+• The scammer copies listings of genuine house and apartment rentals and advertises them with a different email address and phone number.
+They will usually claim they are out of the country or make some other excuse as to why they can’t show you the home.
 They may send you photos and even a set of fake keys in exchange for rental payment.
 This delays you finding out that you have been scammed.

-- A rental may seem to go fine right up until the point where you move in.
-After viewing a property and paying a deposit, when you turn up at the property to move in you may find the keys don’t work.
+• A property may seem fine right up until the point where you move in.
+After viewing a property and paying a deposit, when you turn up at the property to move in you may find the keys do not work.
 The scammer who showed you the property is nowhere to be found and is not contactable.